-This captures behavioral trends across tens of thousands of portfolios and is estimated to capture just over 10 percent of outstanding fixed income securities globally.
+This data captures behavioral trends across tens of thousands of portfolios and is estimated to capture just over 10% of outstanding fixed income securities globally.

-The views expressed in this material are the views of State Street Global Advisors through the period ended September 30, 2021, and are subject to change based on market and other conditions.
+The views expressed in this material are the views of State Street Global Markets through the period ended 30 December 2022, and are subject to change based on market and other conditions.
 This document contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.